henthe/fingerCounter/README.md

 Alexander went with ScikitLearn.
 Henrik used LightGBM.
 Dominik used Mediapipe.

+As a second project, Dominik went with a different preprocessing algorithm, he used two-dimensional normalized coordinates and used Tensorflow as a model.

 # 2D approach with Tensorflow
 To run the "2D_approach" a detailed instruction can be found in "2D_approach/2approachDocu.md".
 The folder contains a jupyter notebook file,